ministryofjustice/security-guidance/docs/it-incident-management-policy.md

 The IT Security Incident Management Plan for an IT System or overarching IT Domain **must include** details on how that system or IT domain IT services are restored \(or recovered\) following an IT Security incident.

 **Note** – The detail of how an IT system recovers from an incident event should be captured in that systems disaster recovery plan.
-See [IT Security – Disaster Recovery Policy](it-disaster-recovery-policy.md) for further information.
+Refer to the [IT Security – Disaster Recovery Policy](it-disaster-recovery-policy.md) for further information.

 ## Preventing re-occurrences